OpenBfS/UncertRadio/paper/paper.md

 version 11 or higher has been tested.

 Gtk 3 is used for the graphical user interface in combination with gtk-fortran [@magnin2019] providing the required Fortran bindings.
-The layout is designt using the user interface designer software @glade2022.
+The layout is created using the user interface designer software @glade2022.
 PLplot is implemented for the graphical presentations [@theplplotteam].

 As of today, the `UncertRadio` source code consists of about 450 procedures covering